What is Gross Profit?

 - Higher Margin Product/Service Integrations → Integrating Products/Services with Higher Profit Margins into Existing Offerings can Improve Pricing (i.e. Software Capabilities)

-- Economies of Scale → More Units Sold (Higher Output) Can Result in the Incremental Costs Incurred Per Unit to Reduce from the Increased Scale of the Company’s Operations
+- Economies of Scale → More Units Sold and Higher Output Can Potentially Cause the Incremental Costs Incurred Per Unit to Reduce from the Increased Scale of the Company’s Operations

 Gross Profit Formula